dlpbc/ai-reading-list/README.md

 # reading-list

-Links to articles, blog posts, research papers that I have read or will be reading.
+Links to articles, blog posts, research papers, videos that I have read(watched) or will read(watch) in the future.